 And thus it was that while the entire faculty of Unseen University were dining in the venerable hall the doors were flung back with a dramatic effect that was rather spoiled when one of them rebounded off a waiter and caught Granny a crack on the shin.
 Instead of the defiant strides she had intended to make across the chequered floor she was forced to half-hop, half-limp.
 But she hoped that she hopped with dignity.

 But it didn’t just make me laugh, it also made me think, and that’s why it’s my current favourite Discworld novel.
-I do have 38 left to read, of course, so I imagine that’ll be topped sooner or later – I have high hopes for Mort, actually, which I’ve possibly already read by the time you see this review on my blog 🙂
+I do have 38 left to read, of course, so I imagine that’ll be topped sooner or later.
+I have high hopes for Mort, which I’ve possibly already read by the time you see this review on my blog 🙂

 Sometimes he seemed to be saying that nothing existed unless people thought it did, and the world was really only there at all because people kept on imagining it.
 But then he seemed to be saying that there were lots of worlds, all nearly the same and all sort of occupying the same place but all separated by the thickness of a shadow, so that everything that ever could happen would have somewhere to happen in.

 Equal Rites was just the right amount of hilarity and philosophy for a novel as mad as this series.
-It can be read independently, so if you haven’t read The Colour of Magic and The Light Fantastic then this won’t spoil anything.
+You can read it independently, so if you haven’t read The Colour of Magic and The Light Fantastic this won’t spoil anything.
 I only recommend that you do start somewhere, because these really are magical.

 Have you read Equal Rites?
-What’s your favourite Discworld novel?
 Get some cookies, drop me a comment and let’s get this book club going!

 For all other book reviews, please take a look here.

 Sign up for my newsletter for updates on my books and recommendations to help you grow as a writer: